codeforboston/ungentry/README.md

 If you have information or ideas that you think would be helpful, add it there.

 On the tech side, we use ["issues"](https://github.com/codeforboston/ungentry/issues) to organize our work.
-Please head over to the [wiki](https://github.com/codeforboston/ungentry/wiki) for instructions on how to use issues and into the code.
+Please head over to the [wiki](https://github.com/codeforboston/ungentry/wiki) for instructions on how to use issues and get into the code.

-The sections [Getting Ungentry Set Up](), and [How to Help!]() will be most useful.
+The sections [Getting Ungentry Set Up](https://github.com/codeforboston/ungentry/wiki/Getting%20Ungentry%20Set%20Up), and [How to Help!](https://github.com/codeforboston/ungentry/wiki/How%20to%20Help!) will be most useful.